-Whether it’s the COVID-19 pandemic, the convenience, or the limited access of qualified therapists, top online therapy services are a viable alternative to seeing someone face to face.
-The stigma of attending therapy also disappears when you choose an online option.
+Whether it’s the convenience or the limited access of qualified therapists, top online therapy services are a viable alternative to seeing someone face to face.
 Though there should be no shame in seeing a therapist, many people worry about what others might think and wait far too long to take the first step.
 Online options eliminate this fear and people are much more apt to reach out.

 But how does online therapy work?
 The many different online therapy options have created a plethora of choices for people in a world in which so much is now done remotely.
 People can do a session on their lunch break or in between meetings, while not having to leave the office.
 Others find participating in a session from home is ideal.
 Whatever a person chooses, the point is really that online therapy offers choices for people who have never known such choices before.